umialpha/telepathy-poc/README.md

 # Telepathy-POC

-Telepathy-POC is the collections of our POC about telepathy v2.
+Telepathy-POC is the collection of our POC about telepathy v2.